Hexagram 2坤Earth

 — Legge (1882)

 Line 4 is the line of deliberate prudence.
-A sack tied shut holds whatever is inside, including the thing the actor would otherwise say.
+A sack tied shut holds whatever is inside, including the thing you would otherwise say.
 The line uniquely names that the outcome of the posture is neither blame nor praise.
 This is unusual in the hexagrams; most lines reach for one or the other.
 Line 4 of Earth flatly says: the right move here is the one that produces no reaction.
 Not a celebrated move.
 Not a punished move.
-A move that the system around the actor will not remember.
+A move the system around you will not remember.

 In a modern decision context this is the line for the season in which speaking would cost more than it gains.
-The actor has an opinion, sometimes a strong one, about a strategic direction, a personnel decision, a contentious public issue that does not actually require their position.
-The line is not telling them their opinion is wrong.
-It is telling them this is not the season to convert the opinion into a public statement.
+You have an opinion, sometimes a strong one, about a strategic direction, a personnel call, a contentious public issue that does not actually require your position.
+The line is not telling you the opinion is wrong.
+It is telling you this is not the season to convert it into a public statement.
 The Wenyan commentary attached to this line is unambiguous: when heaven and earth close, the worthy person hides.
 The hiding is not cowardice.
 It is reading the season correctly.

 黃裳,元吉。